isomerpages/moe-navalbasesec/_navalites/Guidance and Counselling/Guidance.md

 third_nav_title: Guidance and Counselling
 ---
 <p><strong>A responsible Navalite</strong> …
-<br>i. attends school regularly and is expected to maintain a 100% attendance.
+<br><strong>i. </strong> attends school regularly and is expected to maintain
+a 100% attendance.
 Navalites are not allowed to leave Singapore during term time, unless supported with a valid reason that is endorsed by the school.
-<br>ii. comes punctually to school and assemble at the Hall or any other designated
+<br><strong>ii. </strong> comes punctually to school and assemble at the Hall
-area by 7.20 a.m. on all school days.
+or any other designated area by 7.20 a.m. on all school days.
 Navalites who are not settled down at the Hall or designated area by 7.30 a.m. are considered late for school.
-<br>iii. sings the school song with gusto during school assemblies.
+<br><strong>iii.</strong> sings the school song with gusto during school assemblies.
-<br>iv. obtains a permission slip from the Admin Centre if he/she arrives
+<br><strong>iv.</strong> obtains a permission slip from the Admin Centre if
-late to school and hands this to the Subject Teacher in the class before he/she is allowed to resume lessons.
+he/she arrives late to school and hands this to the Subject Teacher in the class before he/she is allowed to resume lessons.
-<br>v. calls the Form Teacher or leaves a message with Admin Centre (62571996)
+<br><strong>v. </strong> calls the Form Teacher or leaves a message with Admin
-before 7.00 a.m. if he/she is unwell and cannot come to school.
+Centre (62571996) before 7.00 a.m. if he/she is unwell and cannot come
+to school.
-<br>vi. produces a Medical Certificate (M.C.) for the form teacher on the
+<br><strong>vi.</strong> produces a Medical Certificate (M.C.) for the form
-immediate school day after the day of absence, failing which he/she would be deemed to have played truant.
+teacher on the immediate school day after the day of absence, failing which he/she would be deemed to have played truant.
 Navalites who are absent from school without official reasons will be subjected to disciplinary actions.
-<br>vii. submits an official letter of excuse to explain his/her absence due
+<br><strong>vii. </strong> submits an official letter of excuse to explain
-to other reasons.
+his/her absence due to other reasons.
 Such letters are restricted to ten per academic year, subjected to school leaders’ approval.
-<br>viii. seeks permission from the Form Teacher if he/she needs to leave
+<br><strong>viii.</strong> seeks permission from the Form Teacher if he/she
-the school premises during school hours and fill up the “Permission to Leave School” form.
+needs to leave the school premises during school hours and fill up the “Permission to Leave School” form.
 Parents/ Guardians must be notified to accompany the Navalite home.
-<br>ix. is punctual for all lessons and school activities.
-Navalites who do
+<br><strong>ix.</strong> is punctual for all lessons and school activities.
-not have a valid reason for being late will face disciplinary actions.
+Navalites who do not have a valid reason for being late will face disciplinary actions.
 <br>x. only buys and consumes food and drinks in the canteen and not in any
 other school areas, during recess time and after school hours while still on the school premises.